MattKevan/signum/README.md

 **User clients (Desktop/Web/Mobile):**

 These applications are central to the Signum experience.
-They handle content creation via a Markdown editor, management of YAML configuration files, preparation of content bundles (Markdown, YAML, manifest, RSS), publishing to hosting providers, rendering of Markdown and YAML content for display, and client-side processing of social graph data (follows, blocks, curations) with RSS-like updates for feeds.
+They handle content creation via a text editor, configuration management, preparation of content bundles, publishing to hosting providers, content rendering, and client-side processing of social graph data (follows, blocks, curations) with RSS-like updates for feeds.

 **Hosting infrastructure (stores content bundles):**